goto-bus-stop/youtube-suggest/README.md

 ### `youtubeSuggest(query: string): Promise<string[]>`
 Do a network request for suggestions, returning the suggested completion strings as an array.

+In Node.js it uses `node-fetch`.
+In the browser it uses JSONP.

 ## License

 [Apache-2.0](LICENSE.md)